WNortier/learning-java/OCA-Java-SE-8-Exam-Notes/oca-ch2/02 oca-ch2-part-2.md

 }
 ```

-The new and improved code block contains a cast, which in this case is sometimes called a downcast, because we're casting down the inheritance tree to a more specific class.
+The new and improved code block contains a **cast**, which in this case is sometimes called a downcast, because we're casting down the inheritance tree to a more specific class.
 Now the compiler is happy.
 Before we try to invoke playDead, we cast the animal variable to type Dog.
 What we're saying to the compiler is, "We know it's really referring to a Dog object, so it's okay to make a new Dog reference variable to refer to that object."
 In this case we're safe, because before we ever try the cast, we do an instanceof test to make sure.
 It's important to know that the compiler is forced to trust us when we do a downcast, even when we screw up:

 ```java
 class Animal { }